 Vegan Pumpkin Scones + Maple Glaze

-Vegan Pumpkin Scones with maple glaze are made with simple ingredients and are easy to make!
-Bring in the cozy flavors of fall with these delicious vegan scones!
+Vegan Pumpkin Scones topped with maple glaze feature simple ingredients and are easy to make.
+It’s a delicious scone recipe that will bring in the cozy flavors of fall!

 Filled with pumpkin puree and warm spices, these healthy scones are perfectly crusted on the outside and tender on the inside.
-The flavor is just right, not too sweet with a perfect balance of spices.
-And the glaze takes them over the top making them irresistible!
+The flavor is just right—not too sweet and a perfect balance of spices.
+And the glaze takes them over the top, making them irresistible!

-I adapted this pumpkin scone recipe from the Persimmon Ricotta Scones in the archives.
-Using that as a template, I substituted the ricotta for the pumpkin puree and changed up the spices.
-I couldn’t be happier with the final result as they are about as perfect as a pumpkin scone can be!
+I adapted this scone recipe from my Persimmon Ricotta Scones in the archives.
+Using that as a template, I substituted the ricotta for the pumpkin puree and changed the spices.
+I couldn’t be any happier with the final result.
+They are as perfect as a vegan pumpkin scone can be!

 Ingredients You’ll Need

-Pumpkin scones are made with flour, pumpkin puree, coconut oil, almond milk, and spices, then made into a dough, shaped, cut, and baked into a timeless and wonderful fall treat.
+This recipe uses flour, pumpkin puree, coconut oil, non-dairy milk, and spices to form a dough that is shaped, cut, and baked into a timeless and wonderful fall treat.

 Here is everything you will need, including ingredient variations:

-• Flour – use spelt, all-purpose, whole wheat, or any combo of these flours, or 1-1 gluten-free flour blend (here I’ve used all-purpose and whole wheat mix)
+- Flour: Use all-purpose, spelt, whole-wheat, or any combo of these flours, or a 1:1 gluten-free flour blend (here I’ve used a mix of all-purpose and whole-wheat).

-• Pumpkin puree – be sure to use 100% pumpkin puree, not pumpkin pie filling
+- Pumpkin puree: Make sure to use 100% pumpkin puree, not pumpkin pie filling.

-• Coconut oil – can sub with vegan butter or margarine
+- Coconut oil: You can swap it with vegan butter or margarine

-• Pumpkin pie spice – can sub with a mix of cinnamon, ginger, and nutmeg as noted in the recipe card notes
+- Pumpkin pie spice: If you don’t have it on hand, use a mix of cinnamon, ginger, and nutmeg, as noted in the recipe card.

-• Vanilla – can be optional if using vanilla-flavored plant milk
+- Vanilla: Optional if using vanilla-flavored plant milk.

-• Powdered sugar – if you don’t have powdered sugar you blend cane sugar into fine powder using a high-speed blender
+- Powdered sugar – if you don’t have powdered sugar, blend cane sugar into a fine powder using a high-speed blender.

 How To Make Vegan Pumpkin Scones

-• Cut in the oil or butter.
-Once you’ve mixed the dry ingredients together, add the coconut oil to the flour and mix well until the flour becomes lumpy.
+Cut the oil or butter into the flour.
+Once you’ve mixed the dry ingredients, add the coconut oil to the flour and mix until the flour is lumpy (above right).
 The lumps should be about the size of a pea, but it doesn’t have to be perfect.
-If you have a few larger or smaller lumps, it’s ok.
+If you have a few larger or smaller lumps, it’s ok!

-• Shape and cut the dough.
-Using your hands, mold the dough into a ball and place it on a lightly floured work space.
-Flatten the dough with the palms of your hands and fingers creating a circle, about 1 inch thick.
-Cut into 6 or 8 slices.
+Shape and cut the dough.
+Using your hands, mold the dough into a ball and place it on a lightly floured work surface.
+Flatten the dough with the palms of your hands and fingers into a circle about 1 inch thick.
+Cut into 6 or 8 slices (above right).

-• Bake the pumpkin scones.
-Place scones on a baking sheet lined with parchment paper, a silpat (affiliate links), or lightly grease with oil (above left photo).
-Place in the preheated oven set at 425 degrees, on the center rack, and bake for 18 minutes (above right).
+Bake the pumpkin scones.
+Place scones on a baking sheet lined with parchment paper or a Silpat (affiliate links), or lightly grease with oil (above left).
+Place in the preheated oven set to 425 degrees on the center rack and bake for 18 minutes (above right).
 Let cool.

-• Make the glaze first.
+- Make the glaze first.
 This will give it plenty of time to set and thicken up.
-You may even let the scones cool down all the way or refrigerate them before topping.
+You may even let the scones cool completely or refrigerate them before topping.
 Warm scones will heat the glaze, making it runny.
 All in all, whether the glaze is runny or firm, it’s absolutely delicious and completes the scones perfectly!

-• Sub the sugar in the scones with pure maple syrup.
+- Substitute pure maple syrup for the sugar in the scones.
 To do this, reduce the plant milk to 1/4 cup.

 The best way to store pumpkin scones is to cover them in a container or ziplock bag, keeping them airtight so they don’t dry out too much.
 You may even want to add a paper napkin under the scones to soak up any excess moisture.

-• Counter: Scones can be stored on the counter in a cool area and are best eaten within 1 – 2 days.
+- Counter: Store on the counter in a cool area and eat within 1-2 days.

-• Refrigerator: Storing glazed scones in the refrigerator is my preferred way and will last 3 – 4 days.
+- Refrigerator: Storing glazed scones in the refrigerator is my preferred way, and they will last 3-4 days.

 Freezing Scones